-If you have any concerns regarding a child's wellbeing or in the event of a disclosure, contact the Designated Safeguarding Officer (DSO) or Child Protection Officers at the school.
-If a disclosure is made about the Headteacher contact the Chair of Governors.
+If you have any concerns regarding a child's wellbeing or in the event of a disclosure, contact the Designated Safeguarding Person (DSP) or Child Protection Officers at the school.
+If a disclosure is made about the Headteacher, contact the Chair of Governors.
 The full Child Protection and Safeguarding Policy can be found in the Policies section of the website.

 Mrs L Ceasar, Assistant Headteacher

 Out of school house concerns

 Outside of school hours, CPO's may not be contacted by phone.
 However, they can be contacted via the following emails: